Friz-zy/aws-high-availability-web-worker-setup-example/README.md

 `cat /shared/configs/docker-compose.yml`.
 Ansible created it from `roles/app/templates/docker-compose.yml.j2` template.

-We'll run it in the docker container with our docker-compose config file:
+Don't forget to commit this config into git for history!
-`cat /shared/configs/docker-compose.yml`.
+`cd /shared/configs/ && git commit -a -m"add docker-compose.yml"`

-Ansible created it from `roles/app/templates/docker-compose.yml.j2` template.
+Deployment script will help us with first deployment (and with later updates).

-Deployment script will help us with this.
 You can check it before execution:
 `cat /shared/scripts/deploy.sh`
 It was also created by Ansible from `roles/app/templates/deploy.sh.j2` template.